R123456-123/R123456-123/README.md

 👋 Hello, I'm Rishiraj

-I'm a **MERN Stack Developer** with a solid foundation in **Computer Science fundamentals** and **Java programming**.
+I'm a **MERN Stack Developer** with a solid foundation in **Computer Science fundamentals** like Data Structures and Algorithms and OOP.
 I specialize in building full-stack web applications using modern technologies and clean architectural patterns.

 Currently, I'm expanding my skills in **Artificial Intelligence** and **Machine Learning** with Python, driven by a strong interest in data-driven problem-solving.